uc-cdis/bc-cwl/version2/README.md

 [here](https://docs.docker.com/install/#supported-platforms).
 Docker
 [documentation](https://docs.docker.com/) is a good source of information to familiarize yourself with containers.

+### Session management with tmux
+It takes several hours to execute this pipeline so it is recommended to use a tool allowing to disconnect and connect to the server without interrupting the pipeline. `tmux` and `screen` are examples of tools that keep your session persistent.
+You can install tmux on Ubuntu with `sudo apt-get install tmux` and on Mac with `brew install tmux`.
+The [official tmux page](https://github.com/tmux/tmux/wiki) provides helpful links to guides to tmux.

 ### Setting up Credentials
 The hippocampal subfield CWL pipeline also requires credentials from the [Brain